dctanner/dctanner.github.io/content/blog/your-rag-may-not-need-a-vector-store/your-rag-may-not-need-a-vector-store.md

 ### Sub-query function calls

-Now we have document seach function, we are going to use LLM function calling (see [OpenAI Function Calling](https://platform.openai.com/docs/guides/function-calling) for example) to create sub-queries to this document query function.
+Now we have the document query function, we are going to use [OpenAI Function Calling](https://platform.openai.com/docs/guides/function-calling) to create sub-queries to this function.

-Here's an json schema spec of the above tool, as required for OpenAI Function Calling:
+First we use JSON Schema to define the tool for OpenAI function calling:

 ```python
 tools = [